adamrehn/ue4-docker/README.md

 - `adamrehn/ue4-build:RELEASE` - this contains the source build for UE4, and includes [conan-ue4cli](https://github.com/adamrehn/conan-ue4cli) support for building Conan packages that are compatible with UE4 when building version 4.19.0 of the Engine or newer.
 - `adamrehn/ue4-package:RELEASE` - this extends the `ue4-build` image and is designed for packaging Shipping builds of UE4 projects.
 Note that the image simply creates an Installed Build of the Engine in order to speed up subsequent build time, and is not required in order to package projects (the `ue4-build` image can be used to package projects, albeit with longer build times.)
 You can disable the build for this image by specifying `--no-package` when you run the build script.
 - `adamrehn/ue4-slim:RELEASE` - this isolates the Installed Build from the `ue4-package` image and strips away the Engine source code, resulting in a significantly smaller image size.
 This image will only be built when the `ue4-package` image is built.
 You can disable the build for this image by specifying `--no-slim` when you run the build script.
 - `adamrehn/ue4-capture:RELEASE` - this extends the `ue4-package` image with support for the [UE4Capture](https://github.com/adamrehn/UE4Capture) plugin and is designed for capturing gameplay footage from inside NVIDIA Docker containers.
-This image will only be built when the `ue4-package` image is built with NVIDIA Docker compatibility.
+This image will only be built under Linux when the `ue4-package` image is also built.
 You can disable the build for this image by specifying `--no-capture` when you run the build script.

 Each image extends its immediate predecessor, as depicted in the diagram below: